Hack4Impact-UMD/for-all-ages/matching/README.md

 This service takes participant data from Excel files, converts their free-response text into AI embeddings (vector representations), and stores them in a vector database along with numeric preference scores.
 This enables both semantic similarity matching and preference-based filtering for the Tea @ 3 program.

 ### Supported Excel Formats

 - **New Simplified Format**: `id`, `type`, `name`, `free-response`, `Q1`, `Q2`, `Q3`, `ideal_match`
 - **Legacy JotForm Format**: Full JotForm Excel exports (auto-detected)

+## Two Modes of Operation

+This service operates in two modes:

+1. **Batch Processing Mode** (CLI): Process Excel files with participant data for matching
+2. **API Server Mode**: Real-time API for handling new user registrations from the frontend

+Most users will need **both modes**: the API server for live registrations and the CLI tools for batch matching.

 ## Complete Setup Guide (Local Machine)